pingcap/docs-cn/system-variables.md

 - Default value: `OFF`
 - This variable is used to control whether to allow `INSERT`, `REPLACE`, and `UPDATE` statements to operate on the `_tidb_rowid` column.
 This variable can be used only when you import data using TiDB tools.

-### tidb_opt_force_inline_cte <span class="version-mark">New in v6.3.0</span>

-- Scope: SESSION | GLOBAL
-- Persists to cluster: Yes
-- Type: Boolean
-- Default value: `OFF`
-- This variable is used to control whether common table expressions (CTEs) in the entire session are inlined or not.
-The default value is `OFF`, which means that inlining CTE is not enforced by default.
-However, you can still inline CTE by specifying the `MERGE()` hint.
-If the variable is set to `ON`, all CTEs (except recursive CTE) in this session are forced to be inlined.

 ### tidb_optimizer_selectivity_level

-- Scope: SESSION | GLOBAL
+- Scope: SESSION
 - Persists to cluster: Yes
-- Default value: `1`
+- Default value: `0`
-- Value options: `1` and `2` (not recommended)
+- Range: `[0, 2147483647]`
 - This variable controls the iteration of the optimizer's estimation logic.
 After changing the value of this variable, the estimation logic of the optimizer will change greatly.
-Currently, `1` is the only valid value.
-It is not recommended to set the value to `2`.
+Currently, `0` is the only valid value.
+It is not recommended to set it to other values.

 ### tidb_partition_prune_mode <span class="version-mark">New in v5.1</span>